Ryan Hunter-Reay: Champ Car World Series

 Hunter-Reay began to drive for Herdez Competition in 2004 in the No. 4 Herdez Lola B02/00-Ford Cosworth XFE.
 In the third race of the season, the Time Warner Cable Road Runner 250 at the Milwaukee Mile, Hunter-Reay would qualify on the pole position and lead for all 250 laps to get his second and final Champ Car win.
 Following the race Hunter-Reay was ranked third in points.
 Hunter-Reay's best finish in the remaining races was a fourth at the Grand Prix of Road America at Road America.
 In the race Hunter-Reay started second and made contact with former teammate Jimmy Vasser on the first lap and dropped the two to the rear of the field.
 Hunter-Reay charged up through the field to get fourth place while Vasser finished eighth.
-Hunter-Reay would finish ninth in points (the only time Hunter-Reay finished in the top 10 in points in Champ Car) with 199 points.
+Hunter-Reay would finish ninth in points (the only time Hunter-Reay finished in the top-ten in points in Champ Car) with 199 points.

 Hunter-Reay at the Autosport International in 2005.

-In 2005 Hunter-Reay began to drive for Rocketsports Racing in the No. 31 Lola B02/00-Ford Cosworth XFE.
+In 2005, Hunter-Reay began to drive for Rocketsports Racing in the No. 31 Lola B02/00-Ford Cosworth XFE.
 The car did not have consistent sponsorship and had to have sponsorship for various races from autobytel.com, Briggs & Stratton, Cytomax and Red Paw Systems.
-At the Grand Prix of Denver at the Pepsi Center the car ran without sponsorship.
+At the Grand Prix of Denver at the Pepsi Center, the car ran without sponsorship.
 Hunter-Reay's best finish during the season was a pair of sixth place finishes at the Molson Indy Toronto at Exhibition Place and at Denver.
-Following the Hurricane Relief 400 at Las Vegas Motor Speedway, where Hunter-Reay started 16th and finished tenth, Hunter-Reay was replaced by Michael McDowell for the final two races of the season.
+Following the Hurricane Relief 400 at Las Vegas Motor Speedway, where he started 16th and finished tenth, Hunter-Reay was replaced by Michael McDowell for the final two races of the season.
 Hunter-Reay was 14th in points following the Las Vegas event and would drop to fifteenth in points after the last two races of the season with 110 points.